Sometimes, love hits us hard.

-The splash is expansive—and the ripples fade out slowly.
-We sit there, wondering how love could have come and left like this, the pool now empty.
+The splash is expansive, and the ripples fade out slowly.
+We sit there, wondering how love could have come and left like this so suddenly.

 One minute we were there—together, living our lives as one.
 The next, we were sitting on the couch, talking about how we were going to move forward, handing back each other’s belongings.